pytchlang/pytch-tutorials/chase/tutorial.md

 ## Giving the Bird something to chase

 Now that the bird can move around the screen let's give it something to chase.
-Make a new Sprite and set it's costume to the "star" image.
+Make a new Sprite and set its costume to the "star" image.
 Like the Bird we don't want it to appear on the stage until the game begins.